vimond/replay/plans.md

 * Pause/play overlay/toggle
 * Video synced graphics overlay

-In someone's dreams:

-* Episodes selector
-* Share
-* Multiplayer...
-* End poster with replay and suggestions

 ## Styles/skinning, some thoughts...

 Decide early on plain-old CSS, SASS, or CSS in JS.